DJH23/Forum-API/README.md

 ### Configuration

 Before running the application, you need to set up the following configuration.
-Copy `application.example.properties` to `application.properties` and provide your own values.
+Go to `application.properties` and provide your own values.

 - **Database Configuration:**